Yvanka B. Raynova

 She is author of numerous books and articles in different languages, inter alia From Husserl to Ricoeur.
 The Phenomenological Approach to Human Being (1993), Jean-Paul Sartre, the Philosopher without God (1995), Philosophy at the End of XX Century (1995).
 Her discussions with the eminent French philosopher Paul Ricoeur - Between the Said and the Unsaid.
 In conversation with Paul Ricoeur - have been published 2009 by Peter Lang.
 Her book on phenomenology and hermeneutics Être et être libre : Deux « passions » des philosophies phénoménologiques. Études d'herméneutique comparative appeared 2010 in the same publishing house, and her main study on feminist philosophy - Feministische Philosophie in europäischem Kontext: Gender-Debatten zwischen "Ost" und "West" - was released by Böhlau Verlag also in 2010.
 Her latest book - Sein, Sinn und Werte: Phänomenologische und hermeneutische Perspektiven des europäischen Denkens (Peter Lang: Frankfurt a.M., 2017) - was distinguished as "the highest theoretical achievement in 2017 of the Institute for the Study of Societies and Knowledge at the Bulgarian Academy of Sciences".

-She has translated several philosophical books from French into Bulgarian, including Jean-Paul Sartre's L'être et le néant and Paul Ricoeur's Le Conflit des interprétations, as well as diverse studies from French into German.
+Raynova is Editor-in-Chief of Labyrinth: An International Journal of Philosophy, Value Theory and Sociocultural Hermeneutics, and also general editor of diverse book series, including "Philosophy, Phenomenology and Hermeneutcs of Values".
+She has translated several philosophical books from French into Bulgarian, among other Jean-Paul Sartre's L'être et le néant and Paul Ricoeur's Le Conflit des interprétations, and diverse studies from French into German.